Inflatable SUP Electric Pump Review

 I admit, I’m a slacker.
 I should be manually blowing up my inflatable sups, but I’d rather be maxing my time out by surfing and paddling vs pumping away in a hot parking lot.

 So I use the Bravo High Pressure12v pump.
-I’ve been using this pump regularly for 3 years.
+I’ve been using this pump regularly for several years and love it!

 |Reduce pump noise|